FoodSentimentObservatory/pyMSSQL/README.md

   * a csv file containing a tweet's original text, word count, filter text and new word count

   * a csv file used for visualisation of tweet contents

+*  a csv count containing counts of how many tweets containing a given keyword are there after retweet removal, how many of them are from Scotland and how many are from England